orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- How to think about this as a single function with intermediate steps.
 	 - Control flow
 		 * How to use outputs of results into new functions, then pattern-match on the combination of those functions with branches on results.
-	- Note that whenever you have a self-reference through operators.
-Either we break the recursion there through some implementation.
-Or we simply decide to stop orbiting.
-And say it could be any of these things, it could be any of some superposition of things.

 - Copying means what now? with the automatic splits (related to caching?)